subsyncit/subsyncit/README.md

 # Further Reading

-1. [Client setup](CLIENT-SETUP.md)  <-- this is all you need to read if you're trying Subsyncit out.
+1. [Client setup](CLIENT-SETUP.md)  <-- this is all you need to read if you're trying out Subsyncit.
 2. [Server setup](SERVER-SETUP.md)
 3. [Developing](DEVELOPING.md)